Dogs and Housing/Homeowners Insurance • MSPCA-Angell

 Why is this bill needed?

 The housing-shortage crisis affecting every community in Massachusetts is exacerbated for dog-owning families.
-Responsible Massachusetts dog owners are being told that they are not welcome in certain housing markets if they own medium or larger dogs, or certain breeds (or a dog that looks like one of these breeds).
-This discrimination is even seen in some of our publicly-funded housing, making this a particularly pernicious practice.
+Responsible Massachusetts dog owners are being told that they are not welcome in certain housing markets if they own medium or larger sized dogs, or certain breeds (or a dog that looks like one of these breeds).
+This discrimination is even seen in some of our publicly funded housing, making this a particularly pernicious practice.
 An increasing number of homeowners have been denied insurance because they own a particular breed of dog that has been chosen by the insurance company to be a high-risk breed.
 Insurance is denied for many breeds regardless of the lack of any past history of biting.

 Dogs should be judged as the individuals they are — not based on outdated and long-ago-disproven stereotypes.
 If properties choose to allow dogs as family pets, they should not be able to discriminate based on size, weight, or perceived breed.